 We regularly collect data from Big Society Capital’s deals as well as social investment deals made by other investors and arranged by intermediaries which have not received our investment.

 The aim of publishing this dataset is to improve the availability of social investment data and to improve transparency around social investment activity.
 It is still very much a ‘work-in-progress’, with important limitations on the coverage and quality of data that are noted below.
-However, we have been encouraged by our stakeholders to ‘start-somewhere’ in terms of publishing frontline level transaction data.
-So we continue to release a data set every six months, with iterative improvements each time.
+We continue to release a data set every six months, with iterative improvements each time.
 We hope it can continue to encourage a wider debate about the role of data and transparency in social investment.

 The transactions represented through this dataset represent both social investment transactions that have been enabled by Big Society Capital’s investments and transactions arranged or made by other investors such as foundations.
 We have been very grateful to the additional investors who have added their own data to this data set.
 Nevertheless it is not yet a depiction of all social investment activity.
 Over time we hope to further expand the coverage of this data.

-- Overlap and duplicates: As we are capturing transactions from a social investor into or that benefits a charity or social enterprises, there could be several transactions involved in a deal.
+- Overlap and duplicates: As mentioned above, we are capturing transactions from a social investor into or that benefits a charity or social enterprises, there could be several transactions involved in a deal.
 There will also be some overlap between some transactions, as the activity of arrangers (such as ClearlySo) are counted separately to the activity of fund investors.
-Of the 1,970 transactions listed, 293 are duplicates.
+Of the c,2,200 transactions listed totalling nearly £1bn of social investment, we are confident that more than 1,500 distinct frontlines have received approximately £1bn of social investment.

 - Investment date: We have asked fund managers, banks and other intermediaries to provide the contract signing date to capture all investments that are available to charities and social enterprises to access.
 This is not always the date captured by the fund managers and other intermediaries and therefore the data contains a mix of committee approval dates and contract signing dates.